-To appy, please submit a resume, cover letter and the contact information to three references by September 1, 2017.
+To appy, please submit a resume, cover letter and the contact information to three references by October 16, 2017.
 The position will remain open until filled.
+CLOSING STATEMENT:

 Clemson University is an AA/EEO employer and does not discriminate against any person or group on the basis of age, color, disability, gender, pregnancy, national origin, race, religion, sexual orientation, veteran status or genetic information.
 Clemson University is building a culturally diverse faculty and staff committed to working in a multicultural environment and encourages applications from minorities and women.

 One of the country’s most selective public research universities, Clemson University serves a uniquely driven and highly accomplished student body.
 Ranked consistently a top public university by U.S. News and World Report, Clemson is a science- and engineering-oriented college dedicated to teaching, research and service.
 Founded in 1889, we remain committed both to world-class research and a high quality of life.